numberscope/frontscope/doc/code-tests.md

 Sometimes the new behavior will also affect the snapshots for tests that are run automatically when pull requests (PR)s are created or updated, or new code is merged into main.
-(Note there is a separate set of snapshots for such tests, because the images for some of the tests end up slightly different in the Github CI runtime environment than on our local machines.)
+Note there is a separate set of snapshots for such tests, because the images for some of the tests end up slightly different in the Github CI runtime environment than on our local machines.

+If you're not sure whether you might be in this situation, you can tell after you create a PR: if `npm run test:e2e` succeeds on your machine, but the GitHub CI tests fail, and when you look at the details of the tests (see just below for the procedure to find those details), the failures are caused by snapshot mismatches for snapshots with file names that include `ci_snaps` in the full path to the "expected" image.

-To do such an update, the first challenge is to obtain the actual images that were produced in the Github CI.
+To go ahead and update thse CI snapshots, the first challenge is to obtain the actual images that were produced in the Github CI.
 For this, there is a commented-out section in the Github CI specification file `.github/workflows/ci.yaml`:

 ```yaml
 {! ../.github/workflows/ci.yaml extract: { start: playwright.test } !}